Check out our calendar and join the joy!

 Media, Photography & Story Sharing

 Pages & Petals is a celebratory, community-based experience centered on youth creativity and senior wisdom.
-As part of the Pages & Petals Young Writers Adventure and related events, including the Pages & Petals Mother’s Day Bazaar, children’s written work, artwork, and event moments may be photographed, filmed, video recorded, or written about for community celebration, documentation, and promotion.
+As part of the Pages & Petals Youth Writers Adventure and related events, including the Pages & Petals Mother’s Day Bazaar, children’s written work, artwork, and event moments may be photographed, filmed, video recorded, or written about for community celebration, documentation, and promotion.

 Stories and images may be shared through official websites and social media platforms, event displays and recaps, printed or digital storytelling features, and local or regional news coverage.